beloglazov/openstack-neat/README.md

 # The OpenStack Neat Project

-This project is aimed to provide an extension to OpenStack implementing dynamic consolidation of virtual machine instances using live migration according to the current workload.
+This project is aimed to provide an extension to OpenStack implementing dynamic consolidation of virtual machine instances using live migration according to the actual real-time load on the virtual machines.

 [![Build Status](https://secure.travis-ci.org/beloglazov/openstack-neat.png)](http://travis-ci.org/beloglazov/openstack-neat)